yuliatikhonova/HW-12-Employee-Tracker/README.md

 ## Usage

-  Type npm start in the terminal to launch the tracker
+  Type the command in to the terminal to launch the tracker

+  * npm start

 ## License
   Licenses used in this project: